 ChemGenome - A Physico-chemical Model for Genome Analysis

 Chemgenome is based on the hypothesis that both the structure of the DNA and its interactions with regulatory proteins and polymerases decide the function of a DNA sequence.
 It uses a simple three-parameter model based on Watson- Crick hydrogen-bonding energy, base-pair stacking energy, and a third parameter which is related to Protein-Nucleic Acid interactions.
 Each of these parameters acts as a dimension for a three-dimensional unit vector, whose orientation differs for each trinucleotide.
+Imagine if you were to separate coding DNA from non-coding DNA.
+Lets imagine that we found a way to represent each DNA sequence as a dot on a 2D plane.
+All the coding DNA sequences are represented as Red dots while the non-coding DNA sequences are represented as Green dots, as below.

 We can separate the two clusters of dots using a line.
 In Fig 2, we can see two separating lines, but evidently the blue line separates more effectively than the green line.